JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 npm run destroy -- -u
 ```

-The command will uninstall all stacks including the user login stack.
+The command will uninstall all stacks including the user logins (Cognito) stack.

 Note in the previous [system upgrade section](#Upgrading_HortaCloud_services_to_AWS) that an upgrade typically does not require removing and recreating the user pool stack.